 This is an unusual choice for a wedding invitation, but it works well for non-traditional weddings.
 In this design, the connecting letterforms and overall playfulness of Pacifico require the tough, basic look of a font like Open Sans.

 This is one example of a design that cleverly uses just one font to an effect that’s anything but monotonous.
-A slab serif font like Aleo Light offers a lot of structure, but the text boxes enhances the hierarchy and plays up the geometric look of the whole design.
+A slab serif font like Aleo Light offers a lot of structure, but the text boxes enhance the hierarchy and play up the geometric look of the whole design.